-Part of a generation in the 90s that emerged in the wake of the influence of IT and nouveau riche in Bangalore, Sapna Rao Dube is a painter, printmaker, muralist and installation artist.
+Part of a generation in the 90s that emerged in the wake of the influence of IT and nouveau riche in Bangalore, Sapna Rao Dube is a painter, printmaker, muralist, studio potter and installation artist.

 Dube has said “I am a contemporary artist and I speak an international language, but my interest is in things and behaviors that can only be found in India”.